BilgeMulhan/DSA-210-/README.md

-# The Impact of Greenhouse Gases in Cosmetics on Global Warming
+# The Impact of Greenhouse Gases in Transports on Global Warming

 ## Project Overview
 In this project, I will analyze how tranportation-related greenhouse gas emissions contribute to global warming and climate change.
 The greenhouse gas impact in European countries where public transport is widespread and in the United States where private car use is widespread will be compared.
 My goal is to better understand the environmental impact of vehicles such as cars, planes, trains, public transportations and raise awareness that could help reduce emissions.